 Speed testing measures end-to-end file transfer speed.
 For most SOHO networks ISP first-mile link will be the principal determinate of speed.
 However it is possible congestion elsewhere in network is degrading performance.
-There are numerous speed test utilities.
-The two I use the most often are DSL Reports and Speedtest.net.
+There are numerous speed test utilities, mainly use Speedtest.net.